 The aftermath of this worldwide pandemic will require an adequate stage-wise filling of knowledge gaps.
 Hence, private organizations are collaborating their resources to provide real-time insights and continuous management to empower the sectors, as the challenges continue.

-The exponential surge in the infected people has compelled the diagnostic sector to adopt a strategic rapid-testing approach.
+The exponential surge in infected people has compelled the diagnostic sector to adopt a strategic rapid-testing approach.
 Several International giants from various sectors, such as Amazon, Abbott Laboratories, Alphabet, Ava, Biobot Analytics, carbon, etc. are significantly complementing with their impactful resources and innovative initiatives.
 For instance, Abbott obtained the US Food and Drug Administration (FDA) approval for its new COVID-19 antibody test, and also signed a contract with the Italian government for the supply of the same.
 Furthermore, Amazon invested $20 million intending to speed the Amazon Web Services Diagnostic Initiative.

 Treatments & Vaccines: